 The license component of our self-managed subscriptions reflects the revenue recognized by providing customers with access to proprietary software features.
-License revenue is recognized up front when the software license is made available to our customer.
+License revenue is recognized up-front when the software license is made available to our customer.

-Other revenue consists of professional services revenue which is primarily derived from fixed fee offerings which are subject to customer acceptance.
-Given our limited history of providing professional services, uncertainty exists about customer acceptance and therefore, control is presumed to transfer upon confirmation from the customer, as defined in each professional services contract.
+Other revenue consists of professional services revenue which is derived from fixed fee and time and materials offerings, subject to customer acceptance.
+Given the Company's limited history of providing professional services, uncertainty exists about customer acceptance and therefore, control is presumed to transfer upon confirmation from the customer, as defined in each professional services contract.
 Accordingly, revenue is recognized upon satisfaction of all requirements per the applicable contract.
 Revenue from professional services provided on a time and material basis is recognized over the periods services are delivered.
-Revenue from professional services accounted for 2%, 3% and 1% of our total revenue for the years ended January 31, 2022, 2021 and 2020, respectively.
+Revenue from professional services accounted for 2%, 2% and 3% of our total revenue for the years ended January 31, 2023, 2022 and 2021, respectively.